daniparera/MCR/Mappings/README.md

 This scripts are used to add synset-variant datasets in MCR.

-createMatrix.py: Extract synset-variant-csco from MCR and put it in matrix format. updateMatrix.py: Update matrix information, for each dataset add a column with confidence level. exportMCR.py     Construct SQL sentences to update MCR.
+createMatrix.py: Extract synset-variant-csco from MCR and put it in matrix format. <br />
+updateMatrix.py: Update matrix information, for each dataset add a column with confidence level. <br />
+exportMCR.py     Construct SQL sentences to update MCR.

 Download